 $125 (+HST) Regular Rate, by January 22

-Notes: Freelancers submitting their own work may be eligible for the Freelancer Support Fund, by which the entry fees on your first two entries are just $50 (+HST) each.
+Notes: Freelancers submitting their own work may be eligible for the Freelancer Support Fund, which allows independent writers and creators to submit 2 entries for the price of one!
 Please enter as an “individual” when using the submission portal.
 For all Writing Awards, no hard copies are required.
 Submitters must upload a PDF version of each entry in its entirety.
 PDF versions must be printable at 8.5×11 format (single-page spreads).
 Do NOT submit double-page spreads for Writing Awards.
 Please ensure all text is no closer than 0.5” from the page edge.

 Honours outstanding feature writing of a magazine story between 2000-3500 words in length, in any field or subject.